 9. The behavior of Lactone is different from Gypsum.
 It is more forgiving when it comes to texture, but not taste.
 If you add too much lactone, it just gets firmer but the taste is sour and quite unpalatable.
 I have found that 1 teaspoon of Lactone is roughly equivalent to 2 teaspoons of Gypsum.

-11. Gypsum as a very narrow window of success.
+11. Gypsum has a very narrow window of success.
 Too little and the soybean milk just remains a thick liquid.
 Too much and the milk curdles and you can forget about your Tau Huay and proceed to drain the water and press it to make Tau Kwa.
 The window in between where the Tau Huay sets like silk is very narrow.
 So it is vitally important that you measure your beans and coagulant precisely.
 Do use a proper measuring teaspoon rather than a teaspoon that you use to stir your coffee.
 And remember 1 tablespoon is equal to 3 teaspoons, not 2.

 12. Tau Huay is made by coagulating soybean protein.
 So the amount of bean protein to coagulant is critical.
 The amount of water can be adjusted to the texture you want.
 So if you find that your Tau Huay is too hard, add more water, but keep the amount of bean and water constant.
 By far the most important point in making Tau Huay is the ratio of the bean to the coagulant.

 13. A lot of the recipes on the net call for the addition of Potato Starch or Cornflour.
 I haven’t figured out exactly why because the recipe that I use does not have it and the texture is excellent.
-The only reason I can think of is that it is used to thicken the milk in recipes which uses a smaller bean to water ratio.
+The only reason I can think of is that it is used to thicken the milk in recipes that uses a smaller bean to water ratio.

 14. I have found that it is important to keep the temperature at around 85 degrees during the coagulation period.
 This is no problem if you are making 5 litres of Tau Huay, but if you are doing 1 litre or even half a litre, then it is vitally important that you buy one of those rice warmers so that the temperature does not drop too fast.
 I find that it is easier to make at least 2 litres at one go.
 When you play with small amounts like 250mls because you don’t want to waste the soymilk, your margin for error when measuring the coagulant is very narrow.

-15. If you wish to skip the laborious work of making your own soymilk you can buy soymilk from stalls which make their own milk.
+15. If you wish to skip the laborious work of making your own soymilk you can buy soymilk from stalls that make their own milk.
 Then you have to work out the amount of coagulant based on the observations I provided in point 11.
 That is because different stalls might use different amount of beans and the machines used in extracting the soya milk might differ.
 If you use soymilk like off the supermarket shelves, do note that they usually add extra soybean oil and emulsifiers to give it that creamy texture.

 It is my hope that this post will enable anyone out there to make good Tau Huay.
 I don’t think my Tau Huay is quite perfect yet, but it is good enough as a starting block to work towards perfection.
 I hope that some enterprising person might just start making Tau Huay with the texture of Rochor’s but with a nice lingering beany taste and a bouquet that you can savour.
 It would be great if we can get a Tau Huay that can rival the best in Hong Kong right here in our Hawker centres!
 I don’t think it is too difficult as it just calls for a bit of passion and better quality beans.